Skip to main content

 • benchmark-specific evaluators/scorers

-If something is about test_all.json, evaluator bridges, setup/postconfig, qcow2 boot inputs, or benchmark-native scoring, it belongs here.
+If something involves test_all.json, evaluator bridges, setup/postconfig, qcow2 boot inputs, or benchmark-native scoring, it belongs here.

 3. Recipe layer